ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 EOF
 ~~~

-If you don't want to reboot your system to take this file in consideration,
+To take this file in consideration immediately without rebooting the server,
-just run the following command:
+run the following command:

 ~~~
 systemd-tmpfiles --create /etc/tmpfiles.d/postgresql-part.conf